-- Maintaining regular contact during the suspension or off-site direction and welcoming the student back to school - Daily contact in school with a designated pastoral professional - Mentoring by a trusted adult or a local mentoring charity - Regular reviews with the student and parents to praise progress being made and raise and address any concerns at an early stage - Informing the student, parents and staff of potential external support - Part-time timetables will not be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.
+- Maintaining regular contact during the suspension or off-site direction and welcoming the student back to Burnley High School. - Daily contact in school with a designated pastoral member of staff. - Mentoring by a named person (trusted adult) or a mentor - Regular reviews with the student and parents to praise progress being made and raise and address any concerns at the earliest possibility - Informing the student, parents and staff of potential external support.

+Part-time timetables will not be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.